 You can help your child manage these feelings better—and it starts with understanding the difference between them.

-The Difference Between Anger and Frustration
+The Connection Between Anger and Frustration

 Recognizing Your Child’s Frustration

-- “It doesn’t matter whether I work on my homework for 20 minutes or two hours.
+“It doesn’t matter whether I work on my homework for 20 minutes or two hours.
 Either way, it comes back all marked in red.”

-- “I knew that history chapter on the bus this morning.
+“I knew that history chapter on the bus this morning.
 But by the time I took the quiz after lunch, I couldn’t remember half of it.”

-- “Some kids don’t want to be friends with me and I don’t know why.”
+don’t want to be friends with me and I don’t know why.”

-- Resist taking risks or trying new things because they think they’ll probably fail.
+Avoid taking risks or trying new things because they think they’ll probably fail.

 Recognizing Your Child’s Anger

-tantrums, verbal outbursts, swearing, throwing things and fighting.
-They act out because they don’t have other ways of coping or managing what’s bothering them.
+tantrums, verbal outbursts, swearing, throwing things, and fighting.
+Acting out like this isn’t about being “bad.”
+It usually happens when kids don’t have other ways of coping or managing what’s bothering them.

 Kids might direct their anger at classmates, teachers, coaches, or their own families.
 In fact it’s common for kids to sit on their anger all day at school and then

 This can be frustrating and confusing for parents who desperately want to help.
 Keep in mind, though, that kids often do this because they feel comfortable at home.
 They feel free to let the anger out around people they trust.

 Adults often have self-control and use coping skills so they don’t take it out on family when they come home.
 (Together, these skills are called